livingdocsIO/documentation/content/reference/webhooks/_index.md

 ## Testing Webhooks

 For quickly testing Webhooks we use https://webhook.site.
-It gives you an URL you can use to send webhooks to and look at all the requests in a webinterface.
+It gives you an URL you can use to send webhooks to and look at all the requests in a web interface.

 ## Webhook Config via Editor UI